ipworkx/ecs-suricata/README.md

 # ecs-suricata

+Because the version of Rob Cowart was outdated and Elastic itself wasn't doing kafka in between, I modded it al together.

 This is the first version of a suricata with kibana 7.6.0 using ECS compliant scheme.
 It is compatible with SIEM.